-Sam's BBQ has served smoked meats to the local community since the 1950s before Aaron Franklin was born.
-Enter Sam's on a sunny day, and step back in time.
+Sam's BBQ has served smoked meats to the local community since the 1950s.
+Enter Sam's on a sunny day and step back in time.

 The light is dim, and the walls are papered with old photos of friends, family, and customers.
-Images of Martin Luther King, Jr. are prominent outside and in.
+Images of Martin Luther King, Jr. are prominent outside and inside.

 Stevie Ray Vaughn used to dine here; his autographed photos were lost in a devastating 1992 fire.
 Sam's was rebuilt, and 30 years later, it's still cooking.